JaiRanchod/Desk-10-Software-Engineering-Group-Project/Documentation Notes/Middle-Tier.md

 ```

 <p>&nbsp;&nbsp;&nbsp;&nbsp;On the homepage, we will need to update their profile every time the user decides they like or dislike someone.
 This means a POST request is issued and the profile is updated accordingly (found using the current user ID).
-We then push the ID of the profile they are currently viewing into an array of likes or dislikes based on what they chose.</p>
+We are then able to push the ID of the profile they are currently viewing into an array of likes or dislikes based on what they chose.</p>

 ```javascript
 post_like(match_id: string, cur_id: string){